George-Went/Express-Skeleton/README.md

 **Document:** Documents are a set of key-value pairs (linked) data.
 They can have ```dynamic schema``` meaning that they do not need to have the same set of fields or structure.

+**Schema:** A schema is a way for data to be mapped to a MogoDB collection and is used as a blueprint to define the format of the documents within a collection

 Comparison of Relational Database Management System ```RDBMS``` Terminiology with noSQL Terminology
 ```